legosteenjaap/CavesCliffsPartTwoMod/README.md

-# Fabric Example Mod
+# Caves & Cliffs Part Two Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Can't wait for the part two?
+This mod brings it!
+Now featuring 3D Biomes!

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This Mod is under MIT license.

+###Credits

+SuperCoder79: Original code of 3D Biomes (https://github.com/SuperCoder7979/cavegen)
+nyuppo: Fix with cave biomes replacing all caves with Dripstone and Lush only.